 Among them was Daisy Fellowes, captured here by favorite society photographer Cecil Beaton, considered one of the best dressed women of the 20th century.
+Courtesy Cecil Beaton

-One of a kind – One of Daisy Fellowes' favorite jewelers was Cartier who created extraordinary bespoke pieces just for her.
+One of Daisy Fellowes' favorite jewelers was Cartier who created extraordinary bespoke pieces just for her.

 This elegant platinum and diamond brooch that the house created around 1925 was sold for $365,000 at the Sotheby's Magnificent Jewels auction.
+Courtesy of Sotheby's

 South India's Golconda mines yield diamonds of the highest degree of transparency, the best of which were traditionally reserved for kings and rulers.

 This week Christie's sold this diamond ring for a staggering $10.9 million.
 It's a spectacular 52.58 carat D-color internally flawless rock.
+Courtesy Christie's

 However, not all jewels worn by the glamorous ladies of the art deco era were new.
 In the dramatic political landscape Europe after World War I, jewels once belonging to queens and empresses were purchased by wealthy wives of industrialists.

 Here Lydia, Lady Deterding, wife of Royal Dutch Petroleum Company chairman is wearing a pearl and diamond pendant bought from the Grand Duchess Xenia Alexandrovna of Russia.
 Courtesy Dorothy Wilding

 The Maharani Sita Devi of Baroda lived the life of indulgent extravagance, and amassed a spectacular collection of jewelry.
 Here she is with her son at Van Cleef & Arpels in 1960 admiring the famous "Princie" diamond from Golconda mines that was named after him, and sold by Christie's in April for record breaking $39.3m.